 Jeff left UVM for New Hampshire Public Television in 1987 and moved to Maine.
 The commuter car of choice was now a 9-year old Triumph Spitfire.
 Within a year it had spun a bearing ("Yes, it's a weakness in that engine."), but the rebuilt engine performed admirably.

-Jeff did not mind taking risks, but when he went out on his own in 1990, he knew that a Triumph Spitfire might be the car for travel throughout New England.
+Jeff did not mind taking risks, but when he went out on his own in 1990, he knew that a Triumph Spitfire might not be the car for travel throughout New England.
 When you absolutely, positively had to be somewhere at a specific time, in all seasons and all weather, a Spitfire might not be the best choice.

 Jeff moved to the island of Vinalhaven in 1990.
 The wide range of his work continues: editing, writing, public humanities programs, house painting and caretaking of summer properties, web site development.
 He has also worked as a commercial fisherman, a newspaper writer and reviewer, the executive director of a national business organization, a consulting software trainer, and a public school principal.